George449B/Lei_Uni_project2_RET_scenario_analysis_yemen/README.md

 # Project: Yemen - Scenarion analysis
 created:260405
 ## Description
-- The project analyses two plausible scenarios in Yemen with implications to radicalism, extremism and terrorism (RET).
-The projection is following 20 years (up to 2045)
+- The project analyzes two plausible scenarios in Yemen with implications for radicalism, extremism and terrorism (RET).
+The projection covers 20 years (up to 2045)
 ## Method
-- Drivers of change (factors) were identified by PMESII-PT analysis
+- Drivers of change (factors) were identified by a PMESII-PT analysis
-- Scenarios were generated through Battelle Method therefore compatibility and plausibility of scenarios were identified through expert panel poll.
+- Scenarios were generated through the Battelle Method therefore compatibility and plausibility of scenarios were identified through an expert panel poll.
 - Two plausible scenarios were identified and further elaborated
 - The code contains two parts:
-Model identifying and assuming Male 15-35 population cohort
+Model identifying and assuming the male 15-35 population cohort
-    - average of exponential and linear projection of population cohort growth based on worldpop rasters
+    - Average of exponential and linear projection of population cohort growth based on Worldpop rasters
-    - urban clusters of the population cohort base on worldpop raster Battelle scenarion analysis
+    - Urban clusters of the population cohort base on worldpop raster Battelle scenario analysis
-	- compatibility analysis
+	- Compatibility analysis
 ### Requirements
 - R >= 2026.1.2.418
 - Packages: tidyverse, modelsummary, tinytable, terra, sf